Wire Transfer definition

 Wire Transfer means a payment in immediately available funds by wire transfer in lawful money of the United States of America to such account or accounts as shall have been designated by notice to the paying party.

-Wire Transfer means a payment in immediately available funds by wire transfer in lawful money of the United States to such account or to a number of accounts as shall have been designated by written notice from the receiving party to the paying party at least three (3) Business Days prior to the Closing Date.
+Wire Transfer means a payment in immediately available funds by wire transfer of lawful money of the United States of America to such account or accounts as are designated by notice to the paying party.

 Examples of Wire Transfer in a sentence